jiangjiechen/LOREN/README.md

 ## Citation

-If you find our paper or resources useful to your research, please kindly cite our paper (pre-print, official published paper coming soon).
+If you find our paper or resources useful to your research, please kindly cite our paper.

 ```latex
 @article{Chen_Bao_Sun_Zhang_Chen_Zhou_Xiao_Li_2022,